RoaringBitmap/CRoaring/README.md

 [whoosh]: https://bitbucket.org/mchaput/whoosh/wiki/Home
 [kylin]: http://kylin.apache.org/

+There is a serialized format specification for interoperability between implementations: https://github.com/RoaringBitmap/RoaringFormatSpec/

 # Objective

 The primary goal of the CRoaring is to provide a high performance low-level implementation that fully take advantage